 Organization: The Organization for Transformative Works (OTW) is a 501(c)(3) nonprofit organization incorporated in Delaware.
 The OTW was established by fans to serve the interests of fans by providing access to and preserving the history of fanworks and fan culture in its myriad forms.
 The OTW is a collaborative effort initiated and driven by fans for fans.

 Basis of Presentation: The accompanying financial statements are presented using the cash method of accounting.

 Financial Statement Presentation: Information regarding the financial position and activities are classified into the applicable classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
 Currently, all assets are categorized as unrestricted.
-Furthermore, expenses are classified into program service expenses (currently, the creation of the fanworks archive, maintenance of the organization’s Web sie, publication of the on-line journal Transformative Works and Cultures, and maintenance of the organizations’s wiki, Fanlore) and support expenses.
+Furthermore, expenses are classified into program service expenses (currently, the creation of the fanworks archive, maintenance of the organization’s Web site, publication of the on-line journal Transformative Works and Cultures, and maintenance of the organization’s wiki, Fanlore) and support expenses.
 Support expenses are administrative and general, and fundraising expenses.

 Cash and cash equivalents: The OTW maintains cash balances within federally insured limits.
 No cash equivalents are held by the organization.